Probe-Particle/ppafm/doc/sphinx/source/tutorials/afmulator-tutorial.md

 The charges can come from, for example, Hirshfeld or Mulliken charge-partition analysis.

 The simulation can also be run without the electrostatic contribution.
-If the input .xyz file does not contain point charges for the atoms, then `loadXYZ` will simply return an array of zeros for `qs`:
+If the `.xyz` input file does not contain point charges for the atoms, then `loadXYZ` will return an array of zeros for `qs`:
 ```python
 import numpy as np
 xyzs, Zs, qs, _ = loadXYZ("./molecule_without_charges.xyz")